mjtiv/Filtering_a_VCF_By_Chromosome/README.md

 time period and if new styles of VCF files are introduced the code could break.

 # Files Provided in Repository
-Filter_for_Chromosomes.py (python script to run program) Chromosome_Parameter_File.txt (paramter file that users change to change program inputs)
+File 1.
+Filter_for_Chromosomes.py (python script to run program) File 2.
+Chromosome_Parameter_File.txt (paramter file that users change to change program inputs)

-#Example Dataset to Run
+# Example Dataset to Run
 Test_Dataset.txt (Test dataset for a user to try---simplified VCF file)

+# Example Output from Program
 Test_Output.txt (example output file after filtering) Test_Output_VCF_General_Info.txt (example overview file from program)